jackmiller2003/tiny-gen/README.md

 This repository contains code for two papers.
 * _Grokking Beyond Neural Networks_, which is currently under review at Transactions of Machine Learning Research.
 It can be found here: https://arxiv.org/abs/2310.17247.
 * _Measuring Sharpness in Grokking_, which is currently under review for the workshop Bridging the Gap Between Practice and Theory in Deep Learning.
+It can be found here: https://arxiv.org/pdf/2402.08946.pdf.

 ## Running the Repository